 Hospitals are no longer required to provide a State of Connecticut W-10 form or a full discharge summary and quite often they send the summary electronically to the SNF.
 Although the W-10 format is not mandated, hospitals must provide demographics, history, meds, allergies and any other pertinent information even if the patient is returning to a private residence without scheduled services.

 No other form is required for routine BLS ambulance transport.
 Ambulance crews should NOT be looking for a full discharge summary, so-called “No Harm” letters, full medication administration logs (MARS), psychiatric notes, or any other form that is not listed above.
+EMTALA-type forms may be useful in informing an ambulance crew as to the patient’s condition and though they may be required paperwork, they are not for the ambulance crew.

 Questions?
 Call the billing office at (860) 647-9798.